mai-thao/go-playground/book-server/README.md

 ### How to Get Dependencies
 1) Execute the command: `go get .` (resolve and download dependencies for code in the current directory)
-   2) `go mod tidy` to add missing modules and remove unused modules
+   1) `go mod tidy` to add missing modules and remove unused modules
+   2) `go clean -modcache` to remove entire module download cache

 ### Wishlist
 * Write tests